rayhanr1/OpenCv/README.md

 # OpenCv
-Variety of computer vision pograms using OpenCv
+Variety of computer vision programs using OpenCv

 1)DocumentScanner.py :
   This program uses a live video feed from a webcam to detect a sheet of paper, warp the image, and then allow the user to save it as a pdf by pressing 's'